What Is a Variable?

 A variable can stand in for a number that we don't know yet.
 This 'unknown' can then be found, like solving a puzzle.

-For example, x stands for a number we don't know yet in the equation below.
+For example, x stands for a number we don't know yet in the equation shown below.

 Using algebra, x = 1.